UWPCE-PythonCert/IntroPython-2017/_sources/exercises/grid_printer.rst.txt

   In [22]: minus = '-'

-  In [23]: plus+minus+plus
+  In [23]: plus + minus + plus
   Out[23]: '+-+'

-Note that you can string any number of operations together in an expression.
+Note that you can link any number of operations together in an expression.

 Multiplication of strings
 -------------------------